QUANTITATIVE PROBLEM SOLVING

 - Use study groups to compare completed solutions to assigned problems.
 Teaching someone is a very effective learning and study technique.

 - Choose problems wisely: learn to apply a specific concept to solve a variety of related problems.
 Start with simpler ones, and work up.
-Identify the relevant concept and practice until you know when and how to apply it, i.e. you may not need to do all questions.
+Identify the relevant concept and practice until you know when and how to apply it.
+You may not need to do all questions.

 - Do some uncalculated solutions: If you are confident in your calculations-set up the solution but don’t finish the calculation.